bitfireAT/webdav-push/content.md

 * at which times the collection is changed,
 * other metadata (IP addresses etc.)

-With E2EE, every push message is different and push transports can only relate clients over heuristics, like the clients that are notified at the same time have probably subscribed the same collection.
+With message encryption, every push message is different and push transports can only relate clients over metadata and heuristics, like the clients that are notified at the same time have probably subscribed the same collection.

 How sensitive are the data, how to minimize risks